armory/docs/content/en/cd-as-a-service/concepts/deployment/how-hpa-works.md

 ### What happens during a rollback

-CD-as-a-Service deletes the v2 app and associated HorizontalPodAutoscaler during a rollback.
+CD-as-a-Service freezes scaling behavior at the start of a rollback.

-CD-as-a-Service relies on the `kubectl.kubernetes.io/last-applied-configuration` annotation to recreate the v1 HorizontalPodAutoscaler configuration file.
+CD-as-a-Service deletes the v2 app and v2 HorizontalPodAutoscaler and recreates the v1 HorizontalPodAutoscaler config file using the  `kubectl.kubernetes.io/last-applied-configuration` annotation.
+CD-as-a-Service then deploys your v1 app and HorizontalPodAutoscaler.

->Do not delete the `kubectl.kubernetes.io/last-applied-configuration` annotation between deployments.
+>Do not delete the `kubectl.kubernetes.io/last-applied-configuration` annotation between deployments or your rollback will fail.
 Additionally, CD-as-a-service may not capture any manual or programmatic changes you make to the HorizontalPodAutoscaler configuration file between deployments.

 ## Supported HorizontalPodAutoscaler API versions